Summarize this article with:

 FAQ on Product Card Design Examples

-How do I make my product cards stand out?
+How do I make product cards accessible?

-What size should product cards be?
+What font size should product card text use?

 Conclusion